passingbreeze/gitlab-migrator/README.md

 As a bonus, this tool can transparently rename the `master` branch on your GitLab repository, to `main` on the migrated GitHub repository - enable with the `-rename-master-to-main` argument.

 By default, 4 workers will be spawned to migrate up to 4 projects in parallel.
 You can increase or decrease this with the `-max-concurrency` argument.
+Note that due to GitHub API rate-limiting, you may not experience any significant speed-up.
+See [GitHub API docs](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api) for details.

 ## Logging